limarman/Portfolio/README.md

 #### Uncertainty of Research
 Although we had a rough idea in mind where we would like the project to go, there were many uncertainties about the next steps and decisions to take (which I now understand as a typical property of research projects).
 These uncertainties pose challenges from a software engineering point of view as they require a continuously evolving code base that meets dynamically changing requirements for functionality that are hard to foresee.
 "Now that I think about it, we should also benchmark against algorithm X, can you include it into the code base?" is a perfect example of such a requirement.
 Serving the online feature requirements becomes a tradeoff between delivering quick results and maintaining a well-structured code base.
 Cleaning up the project is "lost" time but neglecting it for too long results in hard-to-understand and error-prone code.
 This challenge demanded me to keep a mindful balance between progress and order.
-I also had to grow a thicker fur, becoming less attached to code I have written and more emotionally indifferent to changes that have to be made.
+I also had to grow a thicker fur, becoming less attached to code I have written and develop a emotional resilience to changes that have to be made.

 ### Results
 Our approach of uncertainty-based adaption between RL agent and control prior (CHEQ) showed to drastically increase the training speed and training safety compared to competitor approaches on a car-racing environment, decreasing the amount training failures compared to its downstream vanilla RL algorithm (Soft Actor-Critic) by 97.5%.